carpentries-incubator/bbrs-software-project/README.md

 The software project contains a Python script that uses the [NASA data on human space walks (Extravehicular activities - EVAs)](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/data_preview), exported/downloaded in JSON format, does some analysis over this data, plots a few graphs and saves the data in CSV format.
-This example project is intentionally constructed to illustrate common mistakes in research software development (see below for areas to improve).
+This example project is intentionally constructed to illustrate [some common mistakes in research software development](#improving-project-using-good-software-development-practices).

 Throughout the lesson, course attendees learn and apply better research software practices — including elements of FAIR — as they work to improve the software project.